Migraineur’s Guide to CAM: Plant-Based Medicine

 So please use caution when mixing herbs and medicines.
 Herbs are medicine, too.
 Centuries before the development of all the medicines we take for granted today, herbs were the only medicine available.
 If you aren’t properly trained, please consult with an herbal expert before deciding to add herbs to your treatment regimen.
-As always, discuss any changes to your treatment regimen with your doctor prior to adding or stopping medications (including over the counter or herbal remedies).
+As always, discuss any changes to your treatment regimen with your doctor before adding or stopping medications (including over-the-counter or herbal remedies).

-Bach Flower Essences are extracts (liquid) of a specific group of plants to facilitate emotional and mental healing.
+Bach flower essences are extracts (liquid) of a specific group of plants to facilitate emotional and mental healing.
 Bach flower essences are particularly known for their use to calm the nerves and restore emotional balance.
-Like Homeopathy, Bach flower essences are chosen based on an individual’s traits and responses rather than on a particular symptom.
+Like homeopathy, Bach flower essences are chosen based on an individual's traits and responses rather than on a particular symptom.
 Unlike homeopathy, practitioners will blend up to 7 different remedies together (one from each area) to form a unique combination for each individual.
 There are 38 remedies, divided into 7 different areas, each addressing a specific emotional, mental, or social issue.
-There are several guide books available that describe each of the remedies and their indications for use.
+Several guide books are available that describe each of the remedies and their indications for use.

-I have had good success using Bach Flower Essences in combination with therapy, particularly to facilitate processing of intense, overwhelming negative emotions.
-I recommended them to any client who was dealing with anxiety, trauma, or grief.
+I have had success using Bach flower essences in combination with therapy, particularly to facilitate the processing of intense, overwhelming negative emotions.
+I recommended them to any client dealing with anxiety, trauma, or grief.

 I was first introduced to aromatherapy when I purchased a MigraStick.
 It is a small hollow tube with a metal ball covering one end and a twist-off cap.
-It contains Lavender and Peppermint essential oils mixed in distilled water.
-At the first sign of headache pain, I would rub this little stick on my temples, forehead, or wherever it hurt.
+It contains lavender and peppermint essential oils mixed in distilled water.
+I would rub this little stick on my temples, forehead, or wherever it hurt at the first sign of headache pain.
 Although it rarely aborts an attack, I still make sure I have one in my toolkit because it can really cut down the intensity in just a few seconds.